- Richest Celebrities › Singers

 Even the album sales were quickly snapped up by the management and production companies.
 When all was said and done, the three members of TLC were splitting just 56 cents for each album sold.
 The studio execs and management employees took the rest.
 When you take all of this into account, TLC's bankruptcy declaration is hardly surprising.

-Personal Bankruptcy: 16 years after filing for bankruptcy with other members of TLC, Watkins filed for personal bankruptcy in 2011.
-Court documents revealed that the singer was in almost $1 million worth of debt and that she was earning about $12,000 per month with $1,200 coming from royalties.
+In 2011, 16 years after filing for bankruptcy with other members of TLC, Watkins filed for personal bankruptcy.
+Court documents revealed that the singer had accumulated nearly $1 million worth of debt and that she was earning about $12,000 per month with $1,200 coming from royalties.
 She also claimed that her monthly expenses amounted to $9,000 per month and that she was paying off a $768,000 mortgage on a $1.2 million property.

 When asked about the financial lessons she learned from this experience, Rozonda would later tell The Guardian newspaper the following: